klekanger/wordpress-gatsby-starter/README.md

     npm install -g gatsby-cli

 Then you can either clone this Github repository the normal way, or push the "Use this template" to create a new repository with the same folders and files in your own Github account.
+Or just download the zip file.

 When you have cloned or copied all the files to your computer, go to the `wp-gatsby-testsite` folder and type